 TVA Asks for Comments on Proposed Transmission Project

-Detailed maps showing the different locations for the proposed power line will be available.
-TVA staff will be available to answer questions, discuss concerns and receive comments.
-More information is available at Transmission System Projects.
+Detailed maps showing the different locations being considered for the proposed transmission line will be available.
+TVA staff will answer questions, discuss concerns and receive comments.
+More information is available at tva.com/transmissionprojects.